 In his 1930 book The Revolt of the Masses (Spanish: La rebelión de las masas) José Ortega y Gasset deals with the rise of mass-man and the question of how around the turn of the 20th century the masses have taken over power from the elites.

 Ortega’s thesis is that the 19th century civilization, built upon the foundations of liberal democracy and technicism, has automatically and inevitably produced the mass-man.
-Interestingly, he isn’t questioning the idea of the progress of civilization, having no doubt that experimental science is the greatest achievement in European history.
 As a point of controversy, one could debate Ortega’s unapologetic elitism.
 But for him, returning the select minority into the position of power seems to be the only thread of hope for the future.
 Instead of giving up to a nihilistic outlook, Ortega y Gasset attempts to deal with a particularly unfortunate consequence of the civilized progress – the intellectual decadence brought by the rise of the mass-man.